apostrophecms/docs/docs/guide/development-setup.md

 ::: info 📌 You can review more information about the Apostrophe CLI in the doc [here](https://www.npmjs.com/package/@apostrophecms/cli)
 :::

-**The CLI is not required** to work with Apostrophe.
-It primarily makes developing with Apostrophe faster and takes care of the more repetitive tasks during development.

 ## Creating a project

-Before creating a project, make sure you have started your MongoDB server locally.
-MongoDB can be configured to run all the time or started as needed, but it must be up and running to provide a place for ApostropheCMS to store its information.
+If you are running your MongoDB server locally, make sure that it has been started before creating a project.
+MongoDB can be configured to run all the time or started as needed, but it must be up and running to provide a storage option for

 The easiest way to get started with Apostrophe is to use one of the official starter kit projects.
 If you have the CLI installed, go into your normal projects directory and use the command: